SJTU-CS087-2018-TEAM7/LNN/Readme.md

 ## Steps to Start Training

-- run `./dataset/LogicSyn/gen_disjunctive_clauses.py` to generate synthetic dataset
+- run `python./dataset/LogicSyn/gen_disjunctive_clauses.py` to generate synthetic dataset
 - run `mkdir experiments` to create this directory
-- run `mkdir statistics`
 - run main.py

 use `tensorboard --logdir statistics` to examine the histograms of selectors and negators